EOSIO/eosjs/docs/how-to-guides/01_how-to-submit-a-transaction.md

    }]
 }
 ```
 The second parameter is an [optional configuration object parameter](https://github.com/EOSIO/eosjs/blob/master/src/eosjs-api.ts#L215).
-This parameter can override the default value of `broadcast: true`, and can be used to fill [TAPOS](https://eosio.stackexchange.com/questions/2362/what-is-transaction-as-proof-of-stake-tapos-and-when-would-a-smart-contract) fields with the specified `blocksBehind` and `expireSeconds`.
-Given no configuration object, transactions are expected to be unpacked with TAPOS fields (`expiration`, `ref_block_num`, `ref_block_prefix`) and will automatically be broadcast onto the chain.
+This optional parameter can override the default values of `broadcast: true` and `sign: true`, and can be used to fill [TAPOS](https://eosio.stackexchange.com/questions/2362/what-is-transaction-as-proof-of-stake-tapos-and-when-would-a-smart-contract) fields with the specified `blocksBehind` and `expireSeconds` if necessary.
+These fields are required if the first parameter specified above does not itself contain the TAPOS fields `expiration`, `ref_block_num`, and `ref_block_prefix`.
+In this case it does not, so the fields are necessary.
 ```javascript
 {
   blocksBehind: 3,